 In her spare time Claire loves to take her dog on long walks & hopes to learn golf.

-Roma's youngest son is currently a pupil at the school, her eldest son was a pupil at the school between 2006 and 2013.
+Roma's youngest son was a pupil at the school until July 2018, her eldest son was a pupil at the school between 2006 and 2013.